MicrosoftDocs/powerapps-docs/powerapps-docs/user/lookup-field.md

 3. **New Record**: Create a new row.
 4. **Types of records**: Select to filter by a table type such as Contact table or Account table.
 The number infront of **type of records** represents how many table are available to filter from.
 5. **Browse in a lookup column**: To browse a lookup, select the lookup icon (magnifying glass).
 A full list of items will be shown in the dropdown.
 6. **Expand item**: Use the Right and Left arrow keys on your keyboard to expand collapse each item.
+For more information on keyboard shortcuts, see [Use keyboard shortcuts in Power Apps](keyboard-shortcuts).
 7. **Change View**: Select to switch to another view.
 For more infomation on views, see [](grid-filters#use-search-on-a-grid)